Running a basic search

 The sections are shown below:

-1. How many results your search yielded
+1. How many journal articles your search yielded

 3. A link to add your search to tracked Search Alerts